Assessing the multivariate normal approximation of the maximum likelihood estimator from high-dimensional, heterogeneous data: Introduction

-In this paper, we give explicit upper bounds on the distributional distance between the distribution of a vector MLE and the multivariate normal, which under specific regularity conditions is the MLE's limiting distribution.
-We focus on independent but not necessarily identically distributed random vectors.
-The quantitative statement obtained from our bounds can be helpful to assess whether using the limiting distribution of the MLE is an acceptable approximation or not.
-From the opposite point of view, the results presented in this paper can save both money and time by giving a good indication on whether a larger sample size is indeed necessary, for a good approximation to hold.
+In this paper, we give upper bounds on the distributional distance between the distribution of a vector MLE and the multivariate normal, which under specific regularity conditions (given at a later stage) is the MLE's limiting distribution.
+We partly employ multivariate Stein's method and our focus is on independent but not necessarily identically distributed random vectors.
+The bounds obtained are explicit in terms of the sample size and the parameter.
+We are the first to give results for situations where the vector MLE can not be expressed in a closed form.
 The wide applicability of the maximum likelihood estimation method adds to the importance of our results.
-Among others, an MLE is used in ordinary and generalised linear models, time series analysis and a large number of other situations related to hypothesis testing and confidence intervals.
-They appear in a broad category of different fields, such as econometrics, computational biology and data modelling in physics and psychology.
+Among others, an MLE is used in ordinary and generalised linear models, time series analysis and a large number of other situations related to hypothesis testing and confidence intervals; see Section \ref{subsec:linear_reg} for bounds related to linear regression models.